 Today, that equation has flipped.
-If CISOs can't work with executive leadership to tell a story that the organisation can understand and coherently position ideas to influence action across the business, they're simply not going to be successful.
+If CISOs can't work with executive leadership to tell a story that the organization can understand and coherently position ideas to influence action across the business, they're simply not going to be successful.

 In addition to these softer skills, security leaders should consider leveraging cyber risk quantification methodologies to more effectively manage overall risk exposure.
-This will enable better communication and articulation of the financial risks, as well as where the organisation should prioritise its cyber security investment.
+This will enable better communication and articulation of the financial risks, as well as where the organization should prioritize its cybersecurity investment.

 The security team must acknowledge that they are communicating mainly with non-technical colleagues to get them to understand risk and act accordingly.
-If CISOs want to ensure they are not perceived merely as support staff, they must get comfortable with the revised 80/20 rule under which imperatives such as communication, building trust, problem-solving and conflict management are as vital as ensuring an efficient security operations centre.
+If CISOs want to ensure they are not perceived merely as support staff, they must get comfortable with the revised 80/20 rule under which imperatives such as communication, building trust, problem-solving and conflict management are as vital as ensuring an efficient security operations center.

-Securities and Exchange Commission (SEC), "SEC Adopts rules on Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure by Public Companies," July 26, 2023.
+6 Securities and Exchange Commission (SEC), "SEC Adopts rules on Cybersecurity Risk Management, Strategy, Governance, and Incident Disclosure by Public Companies," July 26, 2023.

-&lt;sup>7 European Parliament, "The NIS2 Directive: A high common level of cybersecurity in the EU," August 2, 2023,
+7 European Parliament, "The NIS2 Directive: A high common level of cybersecurity in the EU," August 2, 2023,